Reform UK treasurer’s company awarded £4.6m in damages from technology start-up

 The company asked a judge to rescind the investment or order Mr Bonnier and Aaqua to pay £5.7 million in damages.

-On Wednesday, Mr Justice Bright ordered CVS was entitled to £4,623,919 in damages, as well as interest.
+On Wednesday, Mr Justice Bright ordered CVS was entitled to £4,623,919 in damages, as well as interest, which must be paid within 28 days.

 In a 30-page ruling, the judge said: “During the trial, Mr Bonnier confirmed that he was not involved in active negotiations with either Apple or LVMH representatives concerning imminent investment in Aaqua.